tupuni/lexicon/CONTRIBUTING.md

 lists related figures through unique identifiers using the following pattern: `entryname_referencecode.extension`.
 Figures are located in the [figures folder](https://github.com/tupuni/lexicon/blob/main/figures).
 Alternatively, this column can also store external resources through URL/URI or DOI.

 [10] *`references`*
 lists related bibliographical references through unique identifiers located in the [.bib file](https://github.com/tupuni/lexicon/blob/main/lexicon.bib).
+The reference codes are created using the Better BibTeX extension and this "Citation key formula" : `auth.lower + year`.

 [11] *`related`*
 lists logically related entries in the ***Lexicon*** (synonyms, or hierarchically related in an ontology).